Allied Health Associate of Applied Science Degree Program

 Program length – 7 months

 This program includes courses in healthcare management, best practices and diversity issues facing today’s healthcare professional.
 A course in digital communication strategies provides students with an opportunity to explore current social media and its use in a professional setting.
-Program includes an externship at a healthcare facility to provide relevant, real world experience.
 General courses in oral and written communication and ethics are also included to help round out your professional abilities, and teach the professional skills employers want.

 Healthcare is experiencing exceptional growth and graduates of this program could be well prepared to take advantage of a variety of entry-level medical job opportunities, such as medical office administrative assistant or medical secretary.